scoin/redis-py-datamapper/README.md

 --------------
 Currently only RedisList is implemented.
 Dependent on redis-py.
 Make sure to start redis-server.

-Not all native Python array functions implemented but most are.
-Check source.
+Not all native Python List functions implemented but most are.
+Check source and tests.

 All operations are atomic!